 Local industries create foundations for the community and environment upon which we build textile practices.
-Emphasizing sustainability, regional history, and people and their skills, we showcase the enduring legacy of artisans and craftspeople who support traditions and inspire future generations.
+Emphasizing sustainability, regional history, and people and their skills, we showcased the enduring legacy of artisans and craftspeople who support traditions and inspire future generations.

 Global economies and trade throughout history have heavily influenced the spread of craft practices, the development of taste and aesthetic, and the innovation of new techniques.
-We investigate how world regions have shaped each other's textile arts through trade.
+We investigated how world regions have shaped each other's textile arts through trade.

 Technology & tradition

 The tension between technology and tradition has long influenced textile arts.
-We explore the ways in which evolving technology and textile traditions have interacted, from the development of the Chinese drawloom to Issey Miyake’s design of kinetic fashions to the creation of NASA's solar sails.
+We explored the ways in which evolving technology and textile traditions have interacted, from the development of the Chinese drawloom to Issey Miyake’s design of kinetic fashions to the creation of NASA's solar sails.

 A core identifier of shibori is the transformative process from 2D to 3D which leaves enduring “memories” on cloth.
-We emphasize the ways in which textile artists transform materials, through folding, fulling, dyeing, coating, stitching, and other creative methods – innovative, imaginative, artistic, and practical.
+We emphasized the ways in which textile artists transform materials, through folding, fulling, dyeing, coating, stitching, and other creative methods – innovative, imaginative, artistic, and practical.